LSS Voința Sibiu: History

 CSU Voința continued the football tradition in Sibiu after the dissolution of FC Sibiu and FC Inter Sibiu.
 The club promoted from the Liga IV to the Liga I in just three seasons.
 However CSU Voința relegated after only one season of top football, finishing 16th in the table, with 32 points.

 After only 11 rounds played in the 2012–13 Liga II Voința withdrew from the championship, because of immense debts.

 A phoenix club was immediately created.
 In 2014 created plans to stage a "Football without owners" tournament on 10 January 2015, inviting other fan-owned phoenix clubs which have been formed due to the mismanagement of their original counterparts: Argeș 1953, ASU Politehnica Timișoara and FC Vaslui, at the event they finished on the second place.

 On June 28, they won their first ever trophy the Sibiu County Phase of Romanian Cup, by defeating Silvatex Orlat (7–2) in the final.

+In the summer of 2026 the club was dissolved.